jdg219/DS-ensembling-framework/ReadMe.md

 ## Limitations

-The library is able to combine xgboost and sklearn models successfully.
+The library is able to combine xgboost, tensorflow, and sklearn models successfully.

 ## Roadmap